-In the 2016 round of the Peter Farrell Cup, we will more strongly emphasize traction.
+In the Peter Farrell Cup, we have a strong emphasis on traction.
 Traction concerns the quality of the journey, insights gained, and the way you have used the journey to inform your final ideas.
 When assessing traction, judges will focus on the insights from the customer interviews you should have had (to test your ideas).

 A really good source of information regarding traction is: “Why the Lean Start-Up Changes Everything” (Steve Blank, Harvard Business Review).